Moshe Berent

 Moshe Berent (Hebrew: משה ברנט; born February 2, 1954) is a former Lecturer (retired) in the Department of Sociology, Political Science and Communication at the Open University of Israel.

+Education

 Berent received a Bachelor's Degree in Electrical Engineering from Technion in Haifa, Master's Degree in Philosophy under Prof. Joseph Agassi at Tel Aviv University, and a Ph.D. in Comparative Political History from the University of Cambridge.
 Berent's mentors include the sociologist and researcher of nationalism Ernest Gellner.

 Berent's research interests include Ancient Greece and Israeli national identity.